-Products that, together with water, are intended to wash textiles clean for professional users and/or large-scale consumers who use washing machines with automatic dosing systems can be Nordic Swan Ecolabelled.
-Stain removers on spray may be dosed manually.
+The phrase "laundry detergents for professional use" refers to products intended for washing fabrics in water, and that are intended for use by professional users and large-scale consumers.
 Professional users are laundries that use large washing machines, often with continuous batch washers, and with external customers.
 Large-scale consumers include for example hotels, hospitals and multi-family residentials with shared laundry rooms, with somewhat larger washing machines than those in normal households.
+For multi-family residentials with shared laundry rooms, the dosing must be automated.

 The criteria include both complete powder and liquid laundry detergents and multi-component systems.
-A multi-component system is a detergent system where different components build up a complete detergent, a stock solution, or a washing program for automatic dosing.
-Such a system can for example consist of pre-wash agent, main detergent, wash booster, bleach, disinfectant and neutralizing agent.
-As a minimum, a Nordic Swan Ecolabelled multi-component system must contain the components that are necessary to wash fabrics clean and fulfill the requirement for effectiveness.
+A multi-component system is a detergent system where different sub-components build up a complete detergent, a stock solution, or a washing program for automatic dosing.
+Such a system can for example consist of pre-wash agent, main detergent, wash booster, bleach and neutralizing agent.
+As a minimum, a Nordic Swan Ecolabelled multi-component system must contain the sub-components that are necessary to wash fabrics clean and fulfil the requirement for effectiveness.